individual-brain-charting/public_protocols/README.md

 2. video demonstrations of the sequence of events displayed at every run;
 3. documents containing instructions to the participants carried out during the training session; and
 4. scripts that parse + extract information from log files and compute the paradigm descriptors of the regressors-of-interest used in the GLM estimation.
 Log files are released upon launching the protocols and they contain experimental variables and behavioral data.

+# Future work
+More protocols will be made available following the releases of the IBC dataset on neuroimaging data.

+# Contributions
+Please feel free to report any issue and propose improvements on github.

+# Author
+Ana Luísa Pinho, 2015 - present